-- (1) communication of TSI between the ISO and the Transmission Owner's control centers, and other power pools or ISOs; - (2) communication of information from a Market Participant to the ISO; - information that is no longer Confidential Information because it was made public by posting it on the OASIS; or it was legally disclosed by a third party in good faith and without violating a trade secret, secrecy agreement or employment contract with a non-disclosure clause; or it was made public by a government agency, court or other process of law; - (4) requests by a Market Participant for a report regarding the status of that Market Participant's particular contracts or transactions.
+- communication of TSI between the ISO and the Transmission Owner's control centers, and other power pools or ISOs; - (2) communication of information from a Market Participant to the ISO; - information that is no longer Confidential Information because it was made public by posting it on the OASIS; or it was legally disclosed by a third party in good faith and without violating a trade secret, secrecy agreement or employment contract with a non-disclosure clause; or it was made public by a government agency, court or other process of law; - (4) requests by a Market Participant for a report regarding the status of that Market Participant's particular contracts or transactions.
 The ISO shall provide all Market Participants requesting a report the same type and level of detail of information; and - (5) information that is not listed in NYPP OP-18 and has not been designated by the supplier or owner as Confidential Information.

-If Confidential Information is required to be divulged in compliance with an order or a subpoena of a court or regulatory body other than FERC, the ISO will seek to obtain a protective order or other appropriate protective relief from the court or regulatory body, provided, however, that the ISO staff shall not be required to do any additional analysis to produce such information.
-The ISO shall provide advance written or electronic notice to the parties providing the Confidential Information as soon as practicable upon receipt of such an order or a subpoena from a court or regulatory body, and the ISO shall not be held liable for any losses, consequential or otherwise, resulting from the ISO divulging such Confidential Information pursuant to a subpoena or an order of a court or regulatory body.
+If Confidential Information is required to be divulged in compliance with an order or a subpoena of a court or regulatory body other than FERC or the Commodity Futures Trading protective relief from the court or regulatory body, provided, however, that the ISO staff shall not be required to do any additional analysis to produce such information.
+With the exception of requests for Confidential Information submitted to the ISO from FERC or the CFTC, tThe ISO shall provide advance written or electronic notice to the parties providing the Confidential Information as soon as practicable upon receipt of such an order or a subpoena from a court or regulatory body, and the ISO shall not be held liable for any losses, consequential or otherwise, resulting from the ISO divulging such Confidential Information pursuant to a subpoena or an order of a court or regulatory body.